samuelmaddock/electron-browser-shell/packages/electron-chrome-extensions/README.md

 - `tab` string (optional) - The tab's `Electron.WebContents` ID to use for displaying the relevant browser action state.
 Defaults to the active tab of the current browser window.
 - `alignment` string (optional) - How the popup window should be aligned relative to the extension action.
 Defaults to `bottom left`.
 Use any assortment of `top`, `bottom`, `left`, and `right`.
+- `offset` string (optional) - How far the popup window should be positioned from the extension action in the alignments direction.
+Defaults to 5.

 #### Browser action example